 - Loss of differentiation: Normal cells are specialized and have specific functions.
 In anaplasia, cells lose this specialization and no longer perform their usual functions.

 - Abnormal appearance: Anaplastic cells often have irregular shapes, sizes, and structures.
-They are often much larger than normal cells.
-They may also have large, irregular nuclei (the control centre of the cell) and an abnormal amount of DNA.
+They are usually much larger than normal cells.
+They may also have large, irregular nuclei (the cell’s control centre) and an abnormal amount of DNA.

-- Increased cell division: Anaplastic cells tend to divide more rapidly and uncontrollably than normal cells.
+- Increased cell division: Anaplastic cells divide more rapidly and uncontrollably, contributing to these tumours’ aggressive growth and spread.

 What types of tumours frequently show anaplasia?